 VPN (VIRTUAL PRIVATE NETWORK): A service that encrypts everything you search for and also every website you visit on the Internet.
 A VPN also hides your Location or the IP ADDRESS OF YOUR COMPUTER!

 VIRUS: A bad program that ruins your computer.

 VOIP (VOICE OVER INTERNET PROTOCOL): Software that allows people to make Telephone calls over the internet.

 VOLATILE MEMORY: This is memory that can be used when the computer is ONLY TURNED ON.
 When the computer is turned off, the memory disappears.

 WAN (WIDE AREA NETWORK): A WAN or WIDE AREA NETWORK is a computer network that covers the entire world!
 The WAN is the Internet!

-WEB BASED EMAIL: WEB BASED EMAIL are emails that you can use by using any computer with an Internet Connection, going to the email company’s website and signing in using your username and password.
+WEB BASED EMAIL: A WEB BASED EMAIL are emails that you can use on any computer.
+All you need is an Internet Connection and just sign in to your account with your username and password.
 Examples of WEB BASED EMAILS are: YAHOO, GMAIL, AOL, etc..